Scaling limit for a family of random paths with radial behavior: Introduction

 We begin with a tentative description of the Discrete Radial Web.
 Consider $n$ circles centered at the origin with radius $n,n-1, ...,1$ respectively.
 Define the next circle of a circle centered at the origin with radius $k$ as the circle centered at the origin with radius $k-1$.
 On each of these circles, consider a Poisson point process of rate $1$.
 Assume independence between these point processes.
 Then, from each Poissonian point, draw a line to the nearest Poissonian point on the next circle, if any.
 If such a point does not exist then, connect it to the nearest point on the next circle to the previous one.
 Repeat this procedure until connecting all paths to the origin.
 Proceeding in this way we obtain a family of {\it{coalescing random paths}}.
-See figure \ref{figure1} in order to figure out this description.
+See figure~{\ref{fig:figure1}} in order to figure out this description.
 This family is what we would like to call the Discrete Radial Poissonian Web (DRPW).
 For technical reasons we need to make some restrictions.
 In next section we provide a formal description of the mapping of the restricted Brownian Web which we call the $T$ - Brownian Web and state the main result of this work, namely the weak convergence of the DRPW in the diffusive scaling.
-To prove the convergence result we verify a convergence criteria which is entirely analogous to the convergence criteria given by Isopi, Fontes, Newman and Ravishankar in \cite{FINR}.
-As in \cite{FINR}, we call the conditions of the convergence criteria $I, B_1$ and $B_2$.
+To prove the convergence result we introduce and verify a convergence criteria which is entirely analogous to the convergence criteria given in \cite{FINR}.
+Following the notation introduced in that work, we call the conditions of the convergence criteria $I, B_1$ and $B_2$.
 This criteria has been verified in a number of papers, for instance, see \cite{FFW}, \cite{SUN} and \cite{CFD} .
-In \cite{CFD}, Coletti, Fontes and Dias proved convergence to the Brownian Web for a system of random walks introduced by Gangopadhyay, Roy and Sarkar \cite{GRS}.
-In \cite{CV}, Coletti and Valle proposed a generalization of this system of random walks by considering a system of coalescing nonsimple random walks and proved convergence to the Brownian web.
+In \cite{CFD}, the authors proved convergence to the Brownian Web for a system of random walks introduced in \cite{GRS}.
+In \cite{CV}, the authors proposed a generalization of this system of random walks by considering a system of coalescing nonsimple random walks and proved convergence to the Brownian web.
 The main difference between the system of random paths considered in \cite{CV} and the one considered in the present work is due to the radial behavior of its paths.

 This paper is organized as follows.
 In section $2$ we present the basic definitions, notations and state the main result of this work.
 The end of section $2$ is devoted to the study of the DRPW and to the proof of the main result of this work.
 In section $3$ we state and prove the result about the asymptotic behavior of the tail of the coalescence time for two random paths of the DRPW.
 In section $4$ we verify condition $B_2$.
 Section $5$ is entirely devoted to the verification of condition $I$.
 Condition $B_1$ is verified in section $6$.
 For the sake of completeness we include, at the end of this work, an appendix about weak convergence.